Oregano Oil Benefits and How to Use - Dr. Axe

 One study found that combined treatment with thyme and oregano essential oils helped reduce the production of pro-inflammatory cytokines and thereby may help attenuate colitis (a type of inflammatory bowel disease) in mice.

 Other studies show that oregano oil is beneficial for treating reoccurring respiratory disorders, tumor growth and rheumatoid arthritis.
-Research from the Universidad Nacional de Córdoba in Argentina indicates that essential oil isolated from Origanum vulgare “presents antibacterial, antioxidant and chemopreventive properties and could be play an important role as bioprotector agent.”
+Research from the Universidad Nacional de Córdoba in Argentina indicates that essential oil isolated from Origanum vulgare “presents antibacterial, antioxidant and chemopreventive properties and could play an important role as a bioprotector agent.”

 8. May Help Improve Cholesterol Levels